prodo-dev/plz/README.md

 *Note: if you want to run the example using the AWS instances, be aware that this has a cost.
 You can change the value of `"max_bid_price_in_dollars_per_hour": N` in `plz.config.json` to any value you like.
+The example takes around 5 minutes to run.
 The value in the provided file is 0.5 dollars/hour.
-See the following note as well.
-The example takes around 5 minutes to run.*
+See the following note as well.*

 *Note: unless you add `"instance_max_uptime_in_minutes": null,` to your `plz.config.json`, the instance terminates after 60 minutes.
 That's on